Baonks81/baonks81.github.io/_posts/2023-02-20-TTYESCAPE-mobile-friendly-on-GNU-Linux-distros.md

             caption="TTYEscape, buffyboard and hkdm daemon"
             url="https://wiki.postmarketos.org/wiki/TTYescape" %}

 At that time, I wanted to have a virtual keyboard to input upgrade commands and install more login screens, the GUI had to add a keyboard and mouse for input, the process was too complicated.
-Since mobile-friendly must be virtualized and removed, as the mouse will be replaced by touch-screen/touch-gestures, the keyboard must have virtual keys instead.
+Since mobile-friendly must be virtualized and hardwares removed, as the mouse will be replaced by touch-screen/touch-gestures, the keyboard must have virtual keys instead.

 After that, in the postmarketOS community (AlpineLinux) appeared [fbkeyboard], aiming to bring virtual keyboard to tty, written in C, but the keyboard layout is not friendly, quite similar to the keyboard of SailfishOS.
 Then [Caleb Connolly] dev, came up with [ttyescape], which combines triggerhappy and fbkeyboard, to launch the virtual keyboard when holding down Power button + 3 times the Volume Down button.